 Cinderella Bar

 Cinderella Bar is hidden down an alley in Seongsu-dong.
-In the 70s, this area was filled with artisanal shoe shops, and the bar pays lovely tribute to that history, cleverly reframing the Cinderella fairy tale around the concept of a glass slipper workshop.
+In the 1970s, this area was filled with artisanal shoe shops, and the bar pays tribute to that history, cleverly reframing the Cinderella fairy tale around the idea of a glass slipper workshop.

 This is a speakeasy, and the entrance is designed to look like a shoemaker’s shop.
-I don’t want to give away how to get in, but be prepared to look around and maybe push some walls.
-There is a sign to guide you if you get stuck.
+I won’t give away how to get in, but be prepared to look around and maybe push on a few walls.
+There’s a sign to guide you if you get stuck.

 Inside, it looks like a dimly lit cobblestone street, with gas lamps mounted on the walls.
-The fairy tale theme runs through everything, and the drinks arrive in 3D printed glass holders shaped like high-end designer heels.
+The fairy tale theme runs through everything, right down to the drinks, which arrive in 3D-printed holders shaped like high-end designer heels.

-The drinks are named after luxury shoe brands, which strays from the fairy tale a bit, but every drink I had was great!
+The drinks are named after luxury shoe brands, which strays from the fairy tale a bit, but every one I had was great!
 My favorite was the Louboutin, similar to a New York Sour.
-Another interesting one was the Rossi, a panna cotta cocktail that was alcoholic ice cream.

 Zodiac

 The drinks didn’t disappoint.
-Each of the twelve signature cocktails is modeled after a zodiac sign and arrives with a fun prop tied to its sign.
+Each of the 12 signature cocktails is modeled after a zodiac sign and arrives with a fun prop tied to its sign.

-Make sure you don’t confuse this bar with Zoo Sindang, another fantastic zodiac-themed spot, but that one focuses on the zodiac animals rather than the signs.
+Just don’t confuse this bar with Zoo Sindang, another fantastic zodiac-themed spot, though that one focuses on the zodiac animals rather than the signs.

 The Storage Room